monurajputrko/Zocket-Ad-Generator/README.md

 # Zocket-Ad-Generator

-In this project, creating a canvas editor using React and vanilla HTML Canvas.
-Users will be able to select an image, which will be placed within a mask on the canvas.
-They can also customize the caption text, call-to-action, and background color of the template.
-The project emphasizes clean and usable UI design, implementing the canvas functionality using OOP concepts and classes.
-Bonus points are awarded for optimized code, performant algorithms, and utilizing advanced features like offscreen canvas and service workers..
+In this project, we're creating a canvas editor using React and vanilla HTML Canvas.
+Users can select an image, which will be placed within a mask on the canvas.
+They can customize the caption text, call-to-action, and background color of the template.
+The project emphasizes clean and usable UI design,

 ## Deployed App